Go Back

 • 1/2 teaspoon salt

-• Allow it to cool for 10-15 minutes then cut it into squares and enjoy warm or at room temperature with nut butter for healthy fats, greek yogurt for protein, chopped nuts for crunch, or more fresh fruit.
+• Allow it to cool for 10-15 minutes then cut it into squares and enjoy warm or at room temperature with nut butter, greek yogurt for protein, chopped nuts, or more fresh fruit.

 Notes

-Note 2.
 Protein powder.
 Mix in 2-3 servings of your favorite plain or vanilla protein powder.
 You will need up to ⅓ cup more milk.
-Start with ¼ cup of milk and add more as needed.
-Our favorite protein powder is Be Well By Kelly because it’s made with grass-fed Swedish protein, monk fruit, and real flavors.
+I like Be Well by Kelly protein.

 Nutrition